Archives

 The Oval Portrait

-The Oval Portrait: Edgar Allan PoeThis short Edgar Allan Poe story demonstrates the sinister side of how beauty can live on through art.
+The Oval Portrait: Edgar Allan PoeThis Edgar Allan Poe story demonstrates the sinister side of how beauty can live on through art.
 An injured traveler takes shelter in an empty mountain chateau.
 There are paintings on and around the walls of his room.
 On his pillow is a book describing them.
 His eyes fall on the portrait of a beautiful woman that seems a little too lifelike.
 Disturbed, he finds its entry in the book.
-The woman’s story is one of rare beauty, love, obedience, obsession and death.
-A possible moral: although art can preserve beauty, artistic obsession can destroy it in the making.
+The woman’s story suggests that although art can preserve beauty, artistic obsession can destroy it in the making.
+Themes include art and artistry, rare beauty, love, obedience, obsession and death.
 More…

 The Tell-Tale Heart